alehed/rex/Readme.md

 The problem of the \* is more subtle.
 It controls the fail-state.
 Instead of failing, the expression simply goes to the last \*.
 This seems reasonable but is not the same behavior as a normal wildcard.
 For instance `*banana*` will not match "bbanana"!
-The problem is that wildcard are inherently non-deterministic and this is the only way I see to include support for them.
+The problem is that wildcards are inherently non-deterministic and this is the only way I see to include support for them.

-I am not sure whether it is a good idea or not to make the default behavior match single character loops (like in bbbbanana) but not multiple character loops (like in anananas with `*ananas`).
-Right now, I'm leaning towards not **really** surprising the user vs making the default case easy.
+I am not sure whether it is a good idea or not to make the default behavior match single character loops (like in bbbbanana), but not multiple character loops (like in anananas with `*ananas`).
+Right now, I'm leaning towards not **really** surprising the user vs. making the default case easy.

 ## Future